Node.js

 Express

-Test server capacity with mcollina/autocannon: fast HTTP/1.1 benchmarking tool written in Node.js
+Test server capacity with mcollina/autocannon: fast HTTP/1.1 benchmarking tool written in Node.jsarrow-up-right

 Order route registration from most specific to less specific: /foo/bar, /foo, /

-Internal redirect, aka reroute: node.js - Forward request to alternate request handler instead of redirect - Stack Overflow.
-See Express 4.x - API Reference
+Internal redirect, aka reroute: node.js - Forward request to alternate request handler instead of redirect - Stack Overflowarrow-up-right.
+See Express 4.x - API Referencearrow-up-right

 Reroute: